House Democrats Try To Recover From Week Dominated By Public Splits

 The comments set of a flurry of anger.
 Democratic leaders struggled to decide on an appropriate response.
 Republicans pressed Pelosi to remove Omar from her slot on the House Foreign Affairs committee.
 They also pushed leaders to name Omar in an official rebuke on the House floor.

-The swift decision by leaders to move on another resolution drew frustration from Omar's progressive colleagues and members of the Congressional Black Caucus who ultimately convinced leaders to broaden their condemnation to all forms of hate.
+The swift decision by leaders to move on another resolution drew frustration from Omar's progressive colleagues and members of the Congressional Black Caucus, who ultimately convinced leaders to broaden their condemnation to all forms of hate.

-The debate over how to respond to the took days and blocked out Democrats' initial plans to focus solely on the bill they dubbed their signature issue this Congress — combating political corruption.
+The debate over how to respond took days and slowed Democrats' initial plans to focus solely on the bill they dubbed their signature issue this Congress — combating political corruption.

 But the problems did not stop there.
 The controversy came as leaders continue to struggle over typically mundane procedural measures that Republicans are using to exploit Democrats' divisions.